AIM-Intelligence/AIM-RED-TOOLKIT/packages/backend/API_DOCUMENTATION.md

 1. All code execution happens in isolated temporary files
 2. File names are sanitized (spaces and slashes replaced with underscores)
-3. Projects must have unique names
+3. Projects must have unique IDs (project_id)
 4. Node IDs must be unique within a project
 5. Edge IDs must be unique within a project
 6. Deleting a node automatically removes all connected edges
+7. Project folders are created using project_id, not project_name
+8. All node/edge operations now use project_id for path resolution